Lake Poorrarecup

-Lake Poorrarecup, also known as Poorarecup Lagoon, is an ephemeral salt lake located in the Great Southern region of Western Australia, approximately 34 km south west of Cranbrook and 65 km north west of Mount Barker.
+Lake Poorrarecup, also known as Poorarecup Lagoon, is an ephemeral salt lake in the Great Southern region of Western Australia, approximately 34 km south west of Cranbrook and 65 km north west of Mount Barker.
 It is located in a watershed between the Kent River and Frankland River catchments and the Gordon River, a tributary of the Frankland.

 Description

 The lake was once freshwater but became saline by 1967 as a result of deforestation within the catchment area and lower rainfall.
 It has a surface area of 1.99 km2, and holds 4.98 GL with a maximum depth of 3 m at full capacity.
 The catchment area occupies an area of approximately 94 km2 but only 59 km2 drains directly into the lake.
 The remainder drains into a number of smaller seasonal lakes and swamps further downstream with a total area of 3.8 km2.
 The lake has a roughly circular shape and is on the remnants of a plateau at an elevation of 225 m.
 The salinity of the water over the past couple of decades has been 10,500 mg/L.

 The lake is sustained by rainfall and groundwater inflow.
 It is part of an unfenced wetland vegetation buffer zone with a width of 38 to 350 m from the edge of the wetland.